SmlCoke/cipherx/Devlog.md

    1. Test method `CTest`: when some tests fail, `assert` will terminate the program and print an error message.
 Then this program return a code `1`, that can't be accepted by CMake `CTest`
    2. To ensure Chinese characters are handled correctly, the console encoding has been set to UTF-8.
    3. To ensure **ii** can be completed in different OS such as Linux and Windows, detailed configuration can be seen in [`src/utils/string_utils.cpp`](src/utils/string_utils.cpp)

+## 12.06 Dec.
+2025
+1. Caesar cipher implementation completed.
+   1. Encryption and decryption functions have been implemented.
+   2. Unit tests have been created and passed successfully.
+Detailed information can be seen in [`src/cipher/caesar.cpp`](src/cipher/caesar.cpp)